Bitcoin Cash VS Bitcoin - a war of two crypto titans!

 Bitcoin Cash does not have as much investor confidence as Bitcoin.
 Also, its adoption rate and market penetration is much lower than Bitcoin’s.
 This has a lot to do with the fact that this coin is much newer than Bitcoin.

-While the price of BCH is around 10-15% of the price of Bitcoin, the cost of Bitcoin Cash mining is relatively the same as mining Bitcoin.
-This means that someone who mines Bitcoin Cash makes 50-60% less profit than someone mining Bitcoin with the same equipment.
+Bitcoin Cash mining is relatively the same as mining Bitcoin.
+This means that someone who mines Bitcoin Cash makes much less profit than someone mining Bitcoin with the same equipment.
 For this reason, miners are not as quick to mine Bitcoin Cash.

 Finally, when it comes to trading, BCH has far less trading pairs than BTC, making it less tradeable than Bitcoin.
 All these disadvantages work towards making Bitcoin Cash’s adoption rates and prices much lower than Bitcoin’s.

 Bitcoin Advantages Over Bitcoin Cash

 As the original cryptocurrency, Bitcoin is the base currency of the entire sector.
 It is what all other cryptocurrencies trade against (as well as ETH, most of the time) and is tradable on most exchanges.
 Bitcoin is the most popular and has the most trading pairs with other cryptocurrencies.